homerhanumat/tridentmoon/content/classes/index.md

 All classes are at <a href="https://gscparks.com/facilities/the-pavilion/" target="_blank">The Pavilion</a> in Georgetown, KY.

 The Pavilion is run by Georgetown/Scott County Parks and Recreation.
 Classes are free for Pavilion members.

+## Prestonsburg Classes

+We are beginning to teach a bit in Prestonsburg, the town to which we are moving.
+On Saturday April 19 at 4pm we will offer an Introduction ot Aṣṭāṅga class at <a href="https://beautywithinyoga.com/" target="_blank">Beauty Within</a> Yoga Studio in Prestonsburg.
+You can register through the Beauty Within website.